Top 13 VPS Business Hosting Providers

 Residing in Bulgaria, the SG team is clear proof that there are no geographical boundaries for a quality hosting service.
 With servers spread across three continents, all new SiteGround clients can choose a location closest to their audience.

 Over 400 employees take care of more than 1500 tickets, 1000 phone calls, and 3000 chat requests per day.

 Per day!
 Some companies can’t do that in a year’s time.

 The numbers speak for themselves.

-The SiteGround team ensure your new VPS account will come with everything pre-equipped for a smoothly running project.
-This includes WHM & cPanel, mail server, firewall, software autoinstaller, private DNS, SSL certificate… Well, you get the picture.
+The SiteGround team ensures your new VPS account will come with everything pre-equipped for a smoothly running project.
+This includes WHM & cPanel, mail server, firewall, software auto-installer, private DNS, SSL certificate… Well, you get the picture.

 Speed is a key priority for SiteGround, and their server setup duly reflects that.
 All their machines run on Nginx technology and pack SSD hard drives, CDN, and the proprietary SuperCacher.